 Greenhorn in a hot seat

-Chiew, at 27, is the youngest DAP candidate in the election. |
+Chiew, at 27, is the youngest DAP candidate in

 There she learnt that the residents either bought electrical poles with their own money or went without electricity.
 She rolled up her pants leg during bouts of torrential rain when floodwater would rise to alarming levels within an hour.
 And she witnessed the life of hardship that farmers and vegetable sellers lead.